deejay-hub/timeline-lwc/README.md

 11. Drag the timeline component into the page - found under custom components

+## Contributing

+Contributions are what make the trailblazer community such an amazing place.
+I regard this component as a way to inspire and learn from others.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
+3. Commit your Changes (`git commit -m 'Add some NewFeature'`)
+4. Push to the Branch (`git push origin feature/NewFeature`)
+5. Open a Pull Request

 ### Code formatting

 [Prettier](https://prettier.io/) is a code formatter used to ensure consistent formatting across your code base.
 To use Prettier with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) from the Visual Studio Code Marketplace.
 The [.prettierignore](/.prettierignore) and [.prettierrc](/.prettierrc) files are provided as part of this repository to control the behavior of the Prettier formatter.